SSWConsulting/SSW.Rules.Content/rules/disaster-recovery-plan/rule.md

 RTO or Recovery Time Objective, is a measure of the amount of time after a disaster in which business operation is retaken, or resources are again available for use.
 This measurement determines the amount of resources that are required for the recovery to happen within the timeframe required.
 Measuring the actual downtime is known as **RTA**.

-**These measurements are in Time: seconds, minutes, hours or days depending on the service requirements.**

 #### Priority of Restore
 The product owner must also establish a priority of restore for each Service.
 This will determine the order that the recovery team restore services in.